Zearish/OceanSplash/README.md

 ![alt](https://raw.githubusercontent.com/Zearish/OceanSplash/refs/heads/main/Splash.png)
-# OceanSplash
-## A Roblox script and also a UI Library!
+# A Roblox script and also a UI Library!
 Meaning you can create your own scripts using Oceans Interface.